 While term life is not permanent insurance, it sometimes can be converted to a whole life policy before the term expires.
 People who are looking to get out of debt might look at term life as a temporary solution.
 If you conclude term life is right for your situation, a good place to get quotes for term life insurance is through Bestow.
 You don’t have to go through any lab tests or medical exams.
 It is a quick, painless way to start protecting your family.
 You can apply online in as little as 5 minutes, and they have plans starting at $5 a month.
 On Trustpilot, 94% of the reviews say Bestow is either Great or Excellent.
 Take a few minutes to see if Bestow is right for you.

 Automate your investing

 I mentioned earlier you should automate your savings.
 Now, I would like you to consider automating your investments.
-We are delighted to work with Ellevest, a robo-advisory firm.
-Ellevest was created to focus on the unique investment challenges of women.
-Before you decide to automate your investing with Ellevest, they share these principles:
+We are delighted to work with Ellevest, a financial company created to focus on the unique investment and saving challenges of women.
+Before you decide to automate your investing (or saving) with Ellevest, they share these principles:

 - Pay off high-interest debt

 - Contribute to workplace 401(k) up to employer match level

 - Invest a percentage of your income on an ongoing basis, in a well-diversified, low-cost portfolio that takes into account your goal for this money

 Ellevest will look at your goal, your timeline to get there, and create a portfolio for that goal that will manage the risk and get you to your goal with 70% likelihood.
 Ellevest is a different financial company because it was built by women for women.
 Ellevest offers monthly memberships starting at $1 to help you toward your saving, investing and retirement goals.
 Learn more about what Ellevest offers.